antvis/G2Plot/docs/common/animate-option.en.md

 <div class='custom-api-docs'>

 _ComponentAnimateOption_ is configured for each component animation type.
-Where 'easing' passes in the name of the animation function, the built-in default animation function is shown in the table below, and you can also customize the animation function through 'registerAnimation'.

 ```ts
 interface ComponentAnimateOption {